gpestana/notes/talks/everyone_is_naked/README.md

 about the overall network functioning.

 n We are limited in terms of space and time for this talk.
-There will be a followup talk [privacy-engineering-p2p-talk] which focus in on the privacy preserving engineering and research of P2P networks.
+There will be a followup talk [privacy-engineering-p2p-talk] which focuses on the privacy preserving engineering and research of P2P networks.
 Throughout that talk, we will dive deep into the current research and implementations of PETs for P2P networks, its tradeoffs and open problems.